No Kids, No Problem! Plan the Perfect Lake George Winter Weekend Getaway For Empty Nesters

 When you're ready to wind down after an eventful day, stop by a local brewery, winery, or distillery.
 The Lake George Region is home to an outstanding craft beverage scene that continues to grow.
 No matter your palate, there is a locally made drink that's just right for you.

-Drink Fresh, Flavorful Beer at Two of the Region's Best Craft Breweries
+Drink Fresh, Flavorful Beer at One of the Region's Best Craft Breweries

 Love beer?
-Check out what's on tap at the Bolton Landing Brewing Company in Bolton Landing or the Northway Brewing Co. in Queensbury, both located a short drive from Lake George.
+Check out what's on tap at the Bolton Landing Brewing Company in Bolton Landing, located a short drive from Lake George.
 Enjoy a juicy and hazy IPA, a crisp lager, a full-bodied stout, or a flight of beer.

 Sip & Sample Award-Winning Wines Right in Lake George Village